 A PCP is a primary care provider.
 This means a care provider, such as a doctor, who helps you with most of your general care, like annual exams, flu shots, visits when you are feeling ill, and managing most of your conditions.

 Providers with several different specialties can serve as your PCP including General Practice, Family Medicine, Internal Medicine, and Geriatrics.

-Your PCP will visit you in the nursing facility or make arrangements for you to come to the medical office to talk with you about how you are feeling and doing, examine you, review your medicines, order lab work or other tests, provide preventive care like an annual flu shot, and arrange for other needed care.
-Your PCP may also work with a Nurse Practitioner or other associate that you may see from time to time in the office or the nursing facility.
+Your PCP is your main healthcare provider.
+You will see your PCP for your regular checkups.
+If you get sick, your PCP will be the first person who gives you care.
+Your PCP will give you referrals to specialists and other providers if needed.
+Your PCP will talk with you about how you are feeling and doing, examine you, review your medicines, order lab work or other tests, provide preventive care like an annual flu shot, and arrange for other needed care.
+Your PCP may also work with a Nurse Practitioner or other associate that you may see from time to time in the office.
+If you need other kinds of care or services, your PCP will help to make arrangements for them.